efecollins/blog-template-ejs/README.md

 This is an application that serves as a blog template for potential blog creators.
 Perfect, if you want to create a blog yourself but not from scratch. **Best for developers**.

-The application is built with Node.js, Express.js, EJS, Lodash and CSS together with Body-Parser.
+The application is built with Node.js, Express.js, EJS, Lodash, MongoDB & Mongoose.
 The said technologies were used for reasons such as speed, efficiency and readability since most developers have a working knowlegde of JavaScript.

-Working with EJS and request handlers was quite the pain and this is the fruit of the pain.
+The database enables the information on the blog to continuously be available until deleted.

 ## Installation
 - Clone repository with the command `git clone <url>`